Moustafa345/WebMasters-Task4-AdvancedBlog/README.md

 # My Advanced Blog

 ## Project Structure:
-The project is organized into the following directories and files:
+- The project is named "My Advanced Blog."

--It contains a CSS directory:
-  all.min.css (for FontAwesome icons)
-  Stylesheet.css (for custom blog styles)
--A JS directory is included:
-  main.js (for JavaScript functionality)
+- Contains a CSS directory with all.min.css (FontAwesome icons) and Stylesheet.css (custom styles).
+- Includes a JS directory with main.js (JavaScript functionality).
--The main HTML file is index.html.
+- The main HTML file is index.html.
--There is also a README.md file with project information.
+- The project includes a README.md file.

 ## How to Run The Project:
 You can simply open the index.html file in your browser by double-clicking on it.